ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/github-actions-runner/install-runs-on.md

     Once you have your key, proceed with the installation guide by selecting the AWS region you would like to use, creating the CloudFormation stack, and installing the GitHub app.

-3. At the end, follow the link to the deployed AppRunner service endpoint, and you should see a page indicating that your installation is successful.
+3. At the end, follow the link to the deployed App Runner service endpoint, and you should see a page indicating that your installation is successful.

     At this point you can start using RunsOn to spawn runners for your GitHub Actions workflows.